Power factor (shooting sports): Examples of different loads

-Note that the table below are examples, and for the same caliber different bullet weights can be used.
+The table below are examples, and for the same caliber different bullet weights can be used.
 Bullet velocity depends, along with other factors, on bullet weight, powder types used and barrel length for the particular firearm.
 Some cartridges not suitable for competition are included for reference.

 Verifying during competition

 For all major practical shooting competitions, claimed power factors are checked by firing the competitor's gun and ammunition through a chronograph.
 The most common practice is for a competitor to provide a certain number of rounds to the Range/ Safety Officers at the beginning of the match day.
 During the course of the match, the Range/Safety Officers at the chronograph station will pull a bullet from the competitor's ammunition and weigh it.
 When the competitor arrives at the chronograph station, they provide their pistol and an empty magazine to the Range/Safety Officer who loads a number of rounds into the magazine and fires them through the chronograph to determine the ammunition's velocity.
 The power factor is verified against the competitor's claimed power factor.
 If a competitor claims major power factor and fails to achieve it, they are moved to minor and their targets are scored accordingly.
 If a competitor fails to make minor power factor, they generally can continue to shoot the match, but will do so for no score.

 At local (often referred to as "club") matches, it is rare to verify the competitors' claimed power factor, except to ensure the minimum caliber is met (e.g., an IPSC Standard shooter using a 9 mm bullet and claiming Major power factor).